-Our pro forma net tangible deficit as of June 30, 2021, would have been approximately \$(651.7) million, or \$(8.94) per share of our Class A common stock on a fully diluted basis.
-Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of common stock outstanding, in each case after giving effect to the Reorganization Transactions (based on an assumed IPO price of \$22.50 per share (the midpoint of the estimated IPO price range set forth on the cover page of this prospectus)), assuming that the Continuing Pre-IPO LLC Members exchange all of their LLC Units and shares of Class B common stock for newly issued shares of our Class A common stock on a one-for-one basis (assuming 15,555,555 shares of Class A common stock are sold in this offering).
+Our pro forma net tangible deficit as of June 30, 2021, would have been approximately \$(652.2) million, or \$(4.91) per share of our Class A common stock on a fully diluted basis.
+Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of common stock outstanding, in each case after giving effect to the Reorganization Transactions (based on the IPO price of \$27.00 per share), assuming that the Continuing Pre-IPO LLC Members exchange all of their LLC Units and shares of Class B common stock for newly issued shares of our Class A common stock on a one-for-one basis (assuming 15,555,555 shares of Class A common stock are sold in this offering).

-After giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members exchange all of their LLC Units for newly issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 15,555,555 shares of Class A common stock in this offering at the assumed IPO price of \$22.50 per share (the midpoint of the estimated price range on the cover page of this prospectus) and the use of the net proceeds from this offering, our pro forma as adjusted net tangible book value would have been approximately \$(357.3) million, or \$(4.08) per share, representing an immediate increase in net tangible deficit of \$4.86 per share to existing equity holders and an immediate dilution in net tangible deficit of \$26.58 per share to new investors.
+After giving effect to the Reorganization Transactions, assuming that the Continuing Pre-IPO LLC Members exchange all of their LLC Units for newly issued shares of our Class A common stock on a one-for-one basis, and after giving further effect to the sale of 15,555,555 shares of Class A common stock in this offering at the IPO price of \$27.00 per share and the use of the net proceeds from this offering, our pro forma as adjusted net tangible book value would have been approximately \$(302.3) million, or \$(2.04) per share, representing an immediate increase in net tangible deficit of \$2.87 per share to existing equity holders and an immediate dilution in net tangible deficit of \$29.04 per share to new investors.